rai-rx/JeepTrack/README.md

   # Jeepney Fleet Dashboard

   This is a code bundle for Jeepney Fleet Dashboard.
-The original project is available at https://www.figma.com/design/2NEs1ugDHs5AmgtKmzyv83/Jeepney-Fleet-Dashboard.

   ## Running the code